Culex globocoxitus

-Culex globocoxitus is a species of mosquito in the genus Culex, and is in the C. pipiens complex.
+Culex globocoxitus is a species of mosquito in the genus Culex that is endemic to Australia.
+It is a member of the subgenus Culex and the C. pipiens species complex.
 It is known to breed in open swamps and brackish water, and has been collected in coastal south-west Western Australia.
-The species is active the entire year, but peaks between July and November.
+The species is active throughout the entire year, but peaks between July and November.
 Females generally do not bite humans, the host is most likely birds.

-This mosquito may crossbreed with other members of the pipens complex, and in a lab a globocoxitus x molestus hybrid was bred.
+This mosquito may crossbreed with other members of the pipens complex, and a globocoxitus × molestus hybrid has been bred in a lab setting.

 Distribution

-Culex globocoxitus is found in Australia throughout Victoria, in the neighbouring parts of South Australia and New South Wales, as well as south-west Western Australia and Tasmania.
+Endemic to Australia, Culex globocoxitus occurs in south-western Queensland, New South Wales, southern Northern Territory, South Australia, Tasmania, Victoria, and south-western Western Australia.

 Description

 Culex globocoxitus is a medium-sized mosquito.
 Proboscis is dark above with a paler tip, and about 2.34 mm in length.
 Scutum is a light brown, clothed with dense light brown and cream scales.
 Abdominal tergites are black with broad basal bands.
 Sternites are white to cream.
 The legs are mainly dark but the hindfemora are pale ventrally.
 Wings are dark as well, 3.0–3.5 mm in length.

 Reproductive activity is maintained throughout the year, one to two generations are completed during winter.
 Mating occurs in spaces as small as 3 cubic inches, in flight or while resting, at temperatures above 13 °C.